quantumbiology/rustsamples/README.md

 # rustsamples
-A simple way to Learn Rust using Simple Programming Skills
+A simple way to Learn Rust using  basic Programming Skills